pallets/flask/docs/config.rst

     code at all.
 If you are working often on different projects you can even create your own script for sourcing that activates a virtualenv and exports the development configuration for you.
--   Use a tool like `fabric`_ in production to push code and configurations separately to the production server(s).
-For some details about how to do that, head over to the :doc:`/patterns/fabric` pattern.
+-   Use a tool like `fabric`_ to push code and configuration separately to the production server(s).

 .. _fabric: https://www.fabfile.org/